legalian/prusti-polyfill/README.md

 # prusti-polyfill
 A polyfill crate that allows people to compile your project with vanilla cargo, even though you use prusti macros/directives.

+More specifically, things like #[trusted] will be defined as do-nothing macros unless ```--features verified``` is supplied to the build command, in which case it will refer to the appropriate prusti macro.

 ## Usage:
 Replace the usual prusti header:
 ```